abhijsrwala/gapcloudagent/README.md

 #### Working with Local Models

-To use local models with Sim Studio, follow these steps:
+To use local models with GapCloud Agent, follow these steps:

 1. **Pull Local Models**